Annual Permit Renewal for Employees

 If you receive an email notification, simply follow the steps below:

 Review your parking options.

 Now is an excellent time to review your commuting options!
-If you no longer need regular access to campus, consider forgoing the cost of an annual permit and choose to make parking a daily decision.
+If you no longer need regular access to campus, consider forgoing an annual permit and choose to make parking a daily decision.

 Visit the online Parking Portal.

-- Regular faculty and staff with a current annual permit expiring in June will be offered an opportunity to purchase a renewal permit for the same permit area or a no-fee virtual A or E permit (work-in-zone eligibility rules must be met for E permits).
+Regular faculty and staff with a current annual permit will be offered a renewal opportunity for the same permit area or a no-fee virtual A or E permit (work-in-zone eligibility rules must be met for E permits).

 - Go to https://myparking.cornell.edu

 - Select "Get Permits/Bus Passes" button

 - Click "Faculty and Staff" link